AndresYague/Ba_star_classification/README.txt

 To use just go to the plotter directory and there run

-python3 main.py <file1> <file2> <directory>
+python3 main.py <file1> [file2 ...] <directory>

-where "file1" is the path to the first file with output to plot and "file2" the second one. "directory" is the path to the directory where the figures will be plotted
+where "file1" is the path to the first file with output to plot and "file2", "file3", etc are the optional rest. "directory" is the path to the directory where the figures will be plotted.

+The output files can have any combination of models.

 The red stars are the elements taken from element_set.dat

-#TODO: Allow for any number of files to be specified